-As of 2019, approximately two-thirds of all school students attended government schools across primary and secondary education, with the remaining one-third of students educated in non-government schools.
+As of the year 2019, approximately two-thirds of all students enrolled in primary and secondary education attended government schools, while the remaining one-third of students were educated in non-government schools.

-A small portion of students are legally home-schooled, particularly in rural areas.
+A relatively small number of students are educated at home legally, and this percentage is significantly higher in rural areas.

 Data on students, staff, schools, rates and ratios for government and non-government schools for all Australian states and territories.